 - As much as possible, parents/guardians will not go past the screening area during drop-off/pick-up and should leave the area promptly following the screening and promptly after arriving to pick up their child to promote physical distancing.

 - In the event of indoor programming due to inclement weather, signage will be used to direct parents to the indoor public drop-off/pick-up area.
 Program participants will be escorted by a staff member into the student learning area at the beginning of the day and to the designated pick-up area at the end of the day.

 - All entrances should have hand sanitizer, and if physical distancing of two meters cannot be maintained, parents/guardians and staff will require the use of face coverings.

 - Personal items should be minimized and if brought should be labelled (including water bottles) and kept in the space designated for your child’s belongings.

-- Children will remain in a daily cohort of a maximum of 10 children per grouping.
-If a participant requires a personal support worker, they are counted in this ratio but TRCA staff are not included in the count.
+- Children will remain in a daily cohort of a maximum of 20 children per grouping; less is preferable.
+If a participant requires a personal support worker, they are not counted in this ratio and TRCA staff are also not included in the count.

 - Each cohort must stay together throughout the day and are not permitted to mix with other cohorts during the program.
 Staff are not included in this number but, whenever possible, will be considered part of the cohort that stays together.
 Maximum capacity rules do not apply to staff or students with special needs who require a Special Needs Resource staff on site.
-Where possible, staff are assigned to a specific group.
+Where possible, staff and support workers are assigned to a specific cohort.

 - If cohorts need to come together, for instance in the case of extended care sessions, the children will have designated locations that ensures social distancing.